maryamnazarloo/PHLA_SiNet/README.md

 **Note: HLA_sequence is only required for novel HLA alleles not in the training data**

-- You can use HLA_pseudo_sequence.dat, which is located in data to find pseudo sequence for some of HLAs
+- You can use HLA_pseudo_sequence.dat, which is located in the data section, to find the pseudo sequences for some of HLAs

 ## Dataset